Bulgaria in the Eurovision Song Contest 2009: Background

-The Bulgarian national broadcaster, Bulgarian National Television (BNT), broadcasts the event within Bulgaria and organises the selection process for the nation's entry.
-BNT confirmed Bulgaria's participation in the 2009 Eurovision Song Contest on 6 July 2008.
-Since 2005, the broadcaster has organised a national final in order to select the Bulgarian entry for the competition, a selection procedure that continued for their 2009 entry.
+As part of its duties as participating broadcaster, BNT organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its participation in the 2009 contest on 6 July 2008.
+Since 2005, BNT has organised a national final in order to select its entry, a selection procedure that continued for its 2009 entry.
 The 2009 Bulgarian national final took place over two phases.

 Before Eurovision

-Be a Star
+Bŭdi zvezda

-Be a Star was first phase of the national final format developed by BNT which determined the artist and song that would represent Bulgaria at the Eurovision Song Contest 2009.
+Bŭdi zvezda (Be a Star) was the first phase of the national final format developed by BNT which determined the artist and song that would represent Bulgaria at the Eurovision Song Contest 2009.
+On 6 July 2008, BNT opened a submission period for artists and songwriters to submit their entries until 19 September 2008.
+Songs were required to contain partial Bulgarian involvement.
+By the end of the deadline, the broadcaster received 45 eligible entries out of 54 submitted, which were announced on 20 September 2008.

 The competition consisted of three monthly selections between October and December 2008, held at the National Palace of Culture in Sofia.
 All shows were hosted by Neli Atanasova and Dragomir Draganov and broadcast on BNT 1 as well as online via the broadcaster's website bnt.bg.

-Format

-The three monthly selections each featured three weekly heats with five competing entries each.
-Public televoting and the votes of a jury panel selected three entries from each heat to advance to the monthly final.
-The jury selected the first qualifier, while the remaining four entries faced a public televote which selected an additional two qualifiers to proceed in the competition.
-In the monthly final, the nine competing entries were voted upon by the public in order to select the top three that advanced to Bŭlgarskata pesen v „Evroviziya 2009”.

-Competing entries

-On 6 July 2008, BNT opened a submission period for artists and songwriters to submit their entries until 19 September 2008.
-Songs were required to contain partial Bulgarian involvement.
-By the end of the deadline, the broadcaster received 45 eligible entries out of the 54 submitted.
-On 20 September 2008, the forty-five artists and songs for the competition were announced.
-Prior to the fourth heat, Sahara withdrew her song "Don't Kiss for Money" from the competition in order to be selected for the second phase of the national final.

 Shows

 October selection

 The October selection took place between 2 and 23 October 2008.
-Three entries qualified to the monthly final from each heat.
+Three entries qualified to the final from each semi-final.
 A jury panel first selected one song to advance and the remaining entries then faced a public televote which determined an additional two qualifiers.
-In the monthly final, the three entries that qualified to Bŭlgarskata pesen v „Evroviziya 2009” were selected exclusively by public televoting.
+In the final, the three entries that qualified to Bŭlgarskata pesen v „Evroviziya 2009” were selected exclusively by public televoting.
+An additional two entries, "Ready for Love" performed by Ivelina and "Razstoyaniya" performed by Moto, received wildcards and qualified to Bŭlgarskata pesen v „Evroviziya 2009”.